 Ms. Kennedy practices primarily in the areas of civil litigation, personal injury, family law, wills, powers of attorney, probate administration, professional licensing, and employment law.
 She has extensive litigation experience and has appeared before state trial courts, the Michigan Court of Claims, the United States District Courts (Eastern and Western divisions) and the Michigan Board of Professional Licensing.
 Ms. Kennedy has been a member of the State Bar of Michigan since the formation of the Legal Assistant Section in 1986 and was admitted to the Bar in 1995.
 She is active in professional and community organizations, including leadership positions in the American Legion Auxiliary.

-Ms. Kennedy has significant, progressive experience in the legal profession with 25+ years of experience as counsel in a wide variety of civil, regulatory, licensing, dispute resolution and family law matters.
-She enjoys the unique advantage of having acquired a comprehensive perspective on effective litigation handling, gained from several years of experience as a legal secretary and paralegal in litigation practices.
+Ms. Kennedy has over 25 years of experience in the legal profession as counsel in a wide variety of civil, regulatory, licensing, dispute resolution, and family law matters.
+She enjoys the unique advantage of having acquired a comprehensive perspective on effective litigation handling, gained from several years as a legal secretary and paralegal in litigation practices.
 She is a hands-on, results-oriented attorney committed to excellent and effective representation.
-Ms. Kennedy achieved two undergraduate degrees and her law degree, all with academic honors, while attending night school and working full time in the legal profession.
+She achieved two undergraduate degrees and her law degree, all with academic honors, while attending night school and working full time in the legal profession.